-Skimmers were known to breed north of the St. Johns River in Howell’s time (1932, p.
+Black Skimmers were known to breed north of the Saint Johns River in Howell’s time (1932, p.
 273).
 Grimes (1945, p.
 21) noted them as a common resident, with “flocks of 500 to 1000 in winter about the mouths of the St. Johns and Nassau Rivers”.
-In 1945, 200 to 300 pairs were said to have nested at the south end of Little Talbot Island, and even then Grimes lamented the “thoughtless fishermen” and other “pleasure seekers” that crossed the inlet and disturbed the nesting.
-Doubtless, they did not have personal watercraft in the years leading up to World War II, but it’s interesting to note the problems of the present may also be the problems of the past.
+In 1945, two to three hundred pairs were said to have nested at the south end of Little Talbot Island, and even then Grimes lamented the “thoughtless fishermen” and other “pleasure seekers” that crossed the inlet and disturbed the nesting.
+Doubtless, they did not have personal watercraft in the years leading up to World War Two, but it’s interesting to note the problems of the present may also be the problems of the past.

-Paul (1982) noted 145 pairs nesting at Huguenot; slightly down from the numbers Grimes mentioned in 1945 at Little Talbot Island but significantly higher than any known nest sites along our coast today.
+Paul (1982) noted one hundred forty-five pairs nesting at Huguenot; slightly down from the numbers Grimes mentioned in 1945 at Little Talbot Island but significantly higher than any known nest sites along our coast today.

 In recent years, the species can be found on nearly any visit to Huguenot Memorial Park, Fort George Inlet, Little Talbot Island State Park, and Hanna Park’s beaches north to the mouth of the St. Johns River.
 They are considerably most abundant in December and January, where seeing a group of one thousand birds is not uncommon.